electronicayciencia/wPi_soft_i2c/README.md

 #### [pcf8591.c](pcf8591.c)

 This is a small software to read PCF8591 ADC/DAC.
-It setup the device to read channel 1 and reads it in continuous mode until the user interrupts.
+It setup the device to read channel 1 and reads it in continuous mode until the user stop it.

 #### [24lc128.c](24lc128.c)